 PRIMING AND YELLOW SEEPING THROUGH PAINT

 Wipe down and remove all dust.
 I recommend vacuuming with a brush ->very lightly damp cloth (denatured alcohol is best but not absolutely necessary)-> dry microfiber cloth method, making sure to get in the crevices.
 Now, the cabinets are ready for priming.
-Three coats of primer will give good coverage on these babies.
+Three coats of primer (with a sprayer, only one if brushing) will give good coverage on these babies.
 With old cabinets and really any furniture, I recommend a stain sealer.
 Because these are used kitchen cabinets, they have been exposed to all kinds of kitchen oils and cooking products.
 We used Bullseye primer and the door fronts yellowed.
 What happens is that the natural and kitchen oils to which they were subjected were bleeding out into the paint.
 Therefore, I added one layer of Kilz stain blocker and voila, no more yellow streaks!

 Remember: use the same base for all layers.
 For example, if you are using a water-based paint (like latex enamel), you would need a water based primer, sealer, clear coat, etc.